Digital Marketing Agency | SEO, Paid Social & PPC

 2R5-E1V voltage is not more than 2.125V when the computer is suspended.

-In the case of error code 2Xh:
+In the case of the error code 2Xh:

-After checking the connection, perform the following:
+Then after checking the connection, do the following:

 Check 1